-On September 26, 2022, we announced that our partner Adium Pharma S.A. submitted a regulatory filing for DANYELZA for the treatment of patients with R/R high-risk NB to the Brazilian Health Regulatory Agency.
+On September 26, 2022, we announced that our partner Adium Pharma S.A. ("Adium") submitted a regulatory filing for DANYELZA for the treatment of patients with R/R high-risk NB to the Brazilian Health Regulatory Agency.
 On May 23, 2023, the Brazilian Health Regulatory Agency granted marketing authorization for DANYELZA.
-There are no regulatory license revenue milestones related to the marketing authorization.
+Our distribution agreement with Adium contains no regulatory license revenue milestones related to the Brazilian Health Regulatory Agency marketing authorization.
+In September 2023, DANYELZA received marketing authorization in Mexico.
+We recognized \$0.5 million of regulatory-based license revenue from Adium pursuant to our distribution agreement with Adium for the three and nine months ended September 30, 2023 in connection with the achievement of the marketing authorization in Mexico.

-We entered into a license agreement for DANYELZA and omburtamab with SciClone Pharmaceuticals International Ltd., or SciClone, for Greater China, including Mainland China, Taiwan, Hong Kong and Macau in

-December 2020.
-For the quarter ended June 30, 2023, we recorded \$3.5 million of product revenue and related royalties from the commercial launch inventory stocking order from our distribution partner, SciClone.
+We entered into a license agreement for DANYELZA and omburtamab with SciClone Pharmaceuticals International Ltd., or SciClone, for Greater China, including Mainland China, Taiwan, Hong Kong and Macau in December 2020.
+For the nine months ended September 30, 2023, we recorded \$3.5 million of product revenue and related royalties from the commercial launch inventory stocking order from our distribution partner, SciClone.